viking2917/angular-epub-reader/README.md

 # angular-epub-reader
-an ePub reader directive, compatible with ionic / Angular v1, plus sample app.
+An ePub reader directive, compatible with ionic / Angular v1, plus sample app.

-angular-epub-reader is a reworking of [Patrick G](https://github.com/geek1011)'s excellent ePubViewer, to make it compatible with [AngularJS] v1 and
+angular-epub-reader is a reworking of [Patrick G](https://github.com/geek1011)'s excellent [ePubViewer](https://github.com/geek1011/ePubViewer), to make it compatible with [AngularJS] v1 and
 [Ionic v1](https://ionicframework.com/docs/v1/).
-Parts of it are substantially re-written, parts become quite a bit simpler by using angular's templating system, other parts (styling, for example) are mostly completely unchanged, except to rename some classes to prevent collision with Ionic's built-in styling classes.
+Parts of it are substantially re-written, parts become quite a bit simpler by using the Angular templating system, other parts (styling, for example) are mostly completely unchanged, except to rename some classes to prevent collision with Ionic's built-in styling classes.
+I have also removed the original project's dependency on jQuery.

 The primary component is a custom AngularJS Directive encapsulating the viewer.
 You can easily add this as a module to your own app.